shigebeyond/jkmvc/doc/http/upload.md

 Configuration item | usage
 --- | ---
-rootDirectory | The root directory for upload, which jkmvc saves the upload files.
+uploadRootDirectory | The root directory for upload, which jkmvc saves the upload files.
 To access these files, you need to setup a file server on this diretory. uploadDomain | Domain name to access to upload files

 ## 2 Process upload files